 In unique circumstances, where a plaque may not be appropriate, signage similar to a building ID sign may be considered.
 Such signage may also be used for fields.
-The University Planner's Office will make the determination as to the appropriate signage type for a given outdoor space.
+Planning and Communication will make the determination as to the appropriate signage type for a given outdoor space.

-sample plaque for outdoor plaza
+Sample plaque for outdoor plaza

-sample sign with old graphic which will remain until sign needs to be repainted or upgraded, then would receive new graphic
+Sample sign with old graphic which will remain until sign needs to be repainted or upgraded, then would receive new graphic